 How to choose the Right Longboard Size

-One very big mistake most people make while choosing a longboard is that they will buy without considering the proper size to get.
+One very big mistake most people make while choosing a longboard is that they will buy without considering the best longboard size to get.
 People have this misconception that any size board will do for them, and consequently often end up buying them based on appearance and looks.
 As a result, you compromise on the proper user experience.
 With the wrong size, you trip, stumble over, fail to maintain balance and stability, and the list of errors goes on and on and on.
-We are therefore on a mission today to educate you on How to choose the Right Longboard Size for yourself!
+We are therefore on a mission today to educate you on How to choose the best longboard size for yourself!

 Too small, too big